mercari/mercari-engineering-ladder/en/MG1.md

 ## Vision
-Understands and explains how to gather information necessary for making decisions.
-Some examples are: logging data, A/B tests.

 Understands and explains team goals, company values, and organizational vision.

 Understands and explains the purpose of problem solving or feature development, or the reason for development.

-## Priorities / Direction
+Listens to suggestions from others and utilizes them to improve their work.

+## Focus on the Mission
 Understands the basic usage of the product and can explain the value their work provides to end users.

 Explains how their team’s domain and the company’s product make a profit and provide value to users as a business.